MingZhang-PS/JamOAuth2AccessTokenfromSAMLClientCLI/README.md

 - baseUrl: The base url of the Jam site
 - clientKey: Jam OAuth client key
 - idpId: Identifier for the SAML trusted IDP
-- subjectNameIdFormat: "email" or "unspecified"
+- subjectNameIdFormat: "email" or "unspecified".
+The "unspecified" is ONLY used for SuccessFactors IDP
 - subjectNameId: The identifier for the user.
 Can be an email address or a unique identifier, depending on the subjectNameIdFormat